Heisizzj/Intro2ros/README.md

 # Intro2ros
 Intro2ros project
-For more detailed guide, see README.md inside
+For more detailed guide, see README.md inside /AutonomousQuadruped folder